seanheyse/Git-Branchy-Story-Exercise-01/Toxic Sushi/Charlotte.md

-Charlotte, the evil spider, is hanging from her web in the corner of Shirley's tower.

-Charlotte is in Shirley's car, awaiting the perfect moment for attack.
+Charlotte is running frantically all over Shirley's head.